19 Countries With The Cleanest Tap Water To Drink

 One of the happiest countries in the world, tap water in Denmark is better than the bottled water in many places.
 Even in the restaurants and cafes, the water served is the tap water, unless you specify.
 Most of the taps in the country have perfectly safe drinking water and when it is not potable, it is explicitly indicated.

-Drinking tap water in Iceland is completely safe and doesn’t put anyone in health hazard.
+Drinking tap water in Iceland is completely safe and doesn’t put anyone in a health hazard.
 Icelanders are proud of the purest drinking water and the stringent quality control measures that ensure consistent quality and safety of the water.

 Greenland has an improvised structure to offer the best of iceberg sourced water to its inhabitants.
 Water in Greenland is available through lakes and rivers and with the help of Nukissiorfiit (M

-Finland, a country are known for its unadulterated beauty and natural bliss!
+Finland, a country is known for its unadulterated beauty and natural bliss!
 No wonder Finland offers a pure and safe haven to people with its clean air as well as purest of drinking water available through taps.
 Finland's tap water ranks among the best in the world, according to the United Nations.

 Colombia also falls under the category of countries that assure the best of drinking water to the locals as well as the tourists.
 The water management in Colombia ensures that only clean drinking water is offered to people and the waste-water is treated and used in agriculture.